Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 Benefits of Competitive Auditing

 Competitive auditing can help you learn new marketing tactics and persuasion techniques and to also discover valuable ways to position your brand.
 But, there are three core benefits that I want to focus on.
-A competitive audit can help you:
+A competitive audit report can help you:

 1. Discover new marketing channels: A few years ago, I hadn’t even thought about the potential of retargeting.
-But, competitive auditing showed me what a great strategy retargeting is, for bringing lost customers back to your site.
+But, competitive auditing showed me what a great business strategy retargeting is, for bringing lost customers back to your site.
 The screenshot below shows some of the stats:

 2. Identify what customers truly want: Give your customers what they want and you will beat the competition.
 Competitive auditing helps you find out.